 VIII.
-Regional Transportation Plan
+Regional Transportation Plan / Sustainable Communities Strategy (RTP/SCS)

-The long-range Regional Transportation Plan (RTP) prioritizes and guides all Butte County transportation development over a 20 year minimum period.
-The RTP is the comprehensive blueprint for transportation investment (transit, highway, local roads, bicycle and pedestrian projects), and establishes the financial foundation for how the region invests in its surface transportation system by identifying how much money is available to address critical transportation needs and setting the policy on how projected revenues may be spent.
-The RTP is updated at least once every four years to reflect reaffirmed or new planning priorities and changing projections of growth and travel demand based on a reasonable forecast of future revenues available to the region.
+The long-range Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) prioritizes and guides all Butte County transportation development over a 20 year minimum period.
+The RTP/SCS is the comprehensive blueprint for transportation investment (transit, highway, local roads, bicycle and pedestrian projects), and establishes the financial foundation for how the region invests in its surface transportation system by identifying how much money is available to address critical transportation needs and setting the policy on how projected revenues may be spent.
+The RTP/SCS is updated at least once every four years to reflect reaffirmed or new planning priorities and changing projections of growth and travel demand based on a reasonable forecast of future revenues available to the region.

-BCAG may prepare two technical companion documents for RTP updates: a programlevel Environmental Impact Report per California Environmental Quality Act (CEQA) guidelines, and transportation air quality conformity analyses (to ensure clean air mandates are met) per federal Clean Air Act requirements.
-Certain revisions to the RTP may warrant a revision or update to these technical documents.
+BCAG may prepare two technical companion documents for RTP/SCS updates: a program-level Environmental Impact Report per California Environmental Quality Act (CEQA) guidelines, and a Transportation Air Quality Conformity Analyses per federal Clean Air Act requirements.
+Certain revisions to the RTP/SCS may warrant a revision or update to these technical documents.

-Updating and Revising the Regional Transportation Plan
+Updating and Revising the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS)

-A complete update of an existing regional transportation plan is required at least once every four years.
-The RTP may also be revised in between major updates under certain circumstances, as described in the table on page 12 and narrative below:
+A complete update of an existing regional transportation plan / sustainable communities strategy is required at least once every four years.
+The RTP/SCS may also be revised in between major updates under certain circumstances, as described in the table on page 12 and narrative below:

-RTP Update
+RTP/SCS Update

-An RTP update is a complete update of the most current long-range regional transportation plan, which is prepared pursuant to state and federal requirements.
+An RTP /SCS update is a complete update of the most current long-range regional transportation plan, which is prepared pursuant to state and federal requirements.

-RTP updates include extensive public consultation and participation involving residents, public agency officials and stakeholder groups over many months.
+RTP/SCS updates include extensive public consultation and participation involving residents, public agency officials and stakeholder groups over a two to three year period.
 BCAG's advisory committees play key roles in providing feedback on the policy and investment strategies contained in the plan.

-RTP Amendment
+RTP/SCS Amendment

-An amendment is a major revision to a long-range RTP, including adding or deleting a project, major changes in project/project phase costs, initiation dates, and/or design concept and scope (e.g., changing project locations or the number of through traffic lanes).
-Changes to projects that are included in the RTP only for illustrative purposes (such as in the financially unconstrained "vision" element) do not require an amendment.
+An amendment is a revision to the long-range RTP/SCS, including adding or deleting a project, major changes in project/project phase costs, initiation dates, and/or design concept and scope (e.g., changing project locations or the number of through traffic lanes).
+Changes to projects that are included in the RTP/SCS only for illustrative purposes (such as in the financially unconstrained "vision" element) do not require an amendment.
 An amendment requires public review and comment, demonstration that the project can be completed based on expected funding, and/or a finding that the change is consistent with federal transportation conformity mandates.
 Amendments that require an update to the air quality conformity analysis will be subject to the conformity and inter-agency consultation process.

-RTP Administrative Modification
+RTP/SCS Administrative Modification

-This is a minor revision to the RTP for minor changes to project/project phase costs, funding sources, and initiation dates.
+This is a minor revision to the RTP/SCS for minor changes to project/project phase costs, funding sources, and initiation dates.
 An administrative modification does not require public review and comment, demonstration that the project can be completed based on expected funding, or a finding that the change is consistent with federal transportation conformity requirements.
-As with an RTP amendment, changes to projects that are included in the RTP's financially unconstrained "vision" element may be changed without going through this process.
+Changes to projects that are included in the RTP/SCS's financially unconstrained list may be changed without going through this process.

-Updating and Revising the Regional Transportation Plan (RTP)
+Updating and Revising the Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS)